CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 Currawong Camp - the ‘Why’.

-Our motivation is to create an experience that improves teen mental health and self acceptance.
-Designed by Youth worker, bush adventure therapist and outdoor educator, Dan Lyons, it meets young peoples’ needs and challenges them to create and live authentic, values-based lives.
+Our motivation is to create an experience that is conducive to good teen mental health and inner-self acceptance.
+Designed by Youth worker, bush adventure and outdoor educator, Dan Lyons, it meets young peoples’ needs and challenges them to create and live authentic, values-based lives.

-Packed with adventure, bush-camping and activities which develop life skills.
-Participants will spend 3 nights on our property in the Lodge and undertake a very special 2-night hike in the World Heritage Barrington Tops National Park, sleeping in tents.
-The group will be under the guidance of 4 incredible Wangat staff-mentors, plus owners Dan and Verity.
+Packed with adventure, bush-hiking-camping and activities which develop life skills.
+Participants will spend 3 or 4 nights on our property in the Lodge and undertake a very special 2 or 3 night hike in the World Heritage Barrington Tops National Park or surrounding areas, sleeping in tents.
+The group will be under the guidance of 6 incredible Wangat staff-mentors, plus owner and camp creator Dan.
 Find out more about our crew here.

 Our purpose – Why we do what we do.